 3. Use Bayes Factors to convert the hypothesis Pre-TP into Post-TP

 - Bayes Factors can be multiplied by pre-test odds to provide post-test odds.
-However probabilities are somewhat more intuitive and familiar to clinicians and converting (pre-test) into odds, applying Bayes Factor to reveal post test odds and then converting back to probabilities (post-test) adds unnecessary intellectual hassle when online calculators already exist that more simply calculate Post-TP from Pre-TP using likelihood ratios (like this one).
-Using these Bayes Factors and entering them into the calculators as likelihood ratios, reveals the following estimates of the absolute maximum Post-TP given a Pre-TP and p-value.
+However probabilities are somewhat more intuitive and familiar to clinicians than odds, and converting Pre-TP into odds, applying Bayes Factor to reveal post test odds and then converting back to Post-TP adds unnecessary intellectual hassle when online calculators already exist that more simply calculate Post-TP from Pre-TP using likelihood ratios (like this one).
+Using these Bayes Factors and entering them into the calculators as likelihood ratios, reveals the following estimates of the Post-TP given a Pre-TP and p-value.

 Questions, comments and collaboration are welcome via comments below or our Contact page.

 [This post was first published on EDguidelines.com 13/5/20 and was transferred and updated to this new EBM 2.0 project site on 8/10/20]